Modern Bathroom Remodeling Ideas to Increase Home Value in 2023

 Minor renovations are enough to give many bathrooms the life they need to encourage interest from buyers and higher sale prices.
 So, what’s considered minor?

-• Lighting—If your home is more than a decade old, chances are, more modern lighting will bring it up to date and give it a more polished appearance.
+• Lighting—If your home is over a decade old, chances are, more modern lighting will bring it up to date and give it a more polished appearance.

-• Shelving—Filling in that narrow, empty space in your bathroom with a tall, built-in shelving unit can add a new dimension, as well as more storage.
+• Shelving—Filling in that narrow, empty space in your bathroom with a tall, built-in shelving unit can add a new dimension and more storage.

 • Mirrors—Installing a newer or bigger mirror with an aesthetically pleasing frame is a great, inexpensive way to upgrade your bathroom and give it a more high-end feel.
 Going with a lighted mirror can give your bathroom an interesting added feature that can make it feel more modern without looking garish.

-• Flooring—Removing vintage linoleum or aging tiles and laying down a fresh new floor with what’s trending is another way to bring your bathroom up a few levels without replacing everything.
+• Flooring—Removing vintage linoleum or aging tiles and laying down a fresh new floor with what’s trending are other ways to bring your bathroom up a few levels without replacing everything.
+Replacing the floor of your bathroom or the backsplash on your tub can de-age a space and really update your bathroom aesthetic.
+Getting replacement tile can be more costly, but can truly transform the space.

 All of the items in the list above can be done with little money to make a big impression.
 And the best part: these are all DIY projects, which will cut down on costs even more.